Dutch competition regulators nearing draft decision in Apple investigation

 By Stephen Nellis

-Feb 25 (Reuters) - Dutch competition authorities are nearing a draft decision in a years-long investigation into Apple Inc AAPL.O over rules requiring software developers to use its in-app payment system, according to a letter sent this month to some of the developers involved in the case.
+Feb 25 (Reuters) - Dutch competition authorities are nearing a draft decision in a years-long investigation into Apple Inc AAPL.O over rules requiring software developers to use its in-app payment system, according to a letter sent this month to developers involved in the case.

 The Netherlands Authority for Consumers and Markets, or ACM, said in 2019 that it was investigating Apple's requirement that developers use its payment system, which charges commissions of between 15% and 30%.